tkeskita/mesh_heal/docs/mesh_heal.rst

 * Mesh Heal operators are experimental, use at your own risk.
 * Mesh Heal operators are slow on large meshes.
-* Supported on newest LTS release of Blender (currently 2.93), but may work on any Blender version starting from 2.83.
+* Supported on newest LTS release of Blender (currently 3.3), but should work on any Blender version starting from 2.83.

 Recommendations
 ---------------